IoannisLabrakis/Getting_and_Cleanning_data_assignment/README.md

 # Getting_and_Cleanning_data_assignment
 This is the assignment of the fourth week at Getting and Cleanning data.

+I first downloaded the data form: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip extracted the data and then oped them in R. I uses the R package "dplyr"

 The R script , run_analysis.R does the following :

 1.Merges the training and the test sets to create one data set.